Recently, I encountered a problem where I couldn’t receive an important email in my Outlook inbox.

 - Lunch Outlook 2013, 2017, 2019, 365

-- Select the email which causing trouble to you.
+- Select the email which causing trouble for you.

-- Click Home Tab from the top left corner of the screen.
+- Click the Home Tab from the top left corner of the screen.

 - Select Junk from the delete section >> Block Sender

-- Clicking on Block sender required final confirmation from Outlook, hitting an OK button on the message popup complete the process.
+- Clicking on Block Sender required final confirmation from Outlook, and hitting an OK button on the message popup completes the process.

 In both the options the result is the same, this strategy doesn’t work for multiple senders.